bbc/tams/PRINCIPLES.md

 7. Breaking changes are possible, but we strike a balance to minimise impact and maximise benefit.
    We make decisions with strong engineering justification and consider the impact of change, through an open decision process.
 8. The TAMS community is governed by a balanced mix of users (broadcasters, content owners etc.) and technology/solution vendors.
+9. When common requirements arise, or the need for a common piece of functionality becomes clear, we attempt to standardise an approach either in the API Specification or an Application Note to enable interoperability.